The Grand Budapest Hotel

 Fast-paced and luxurious, this film is testament to sensational imagination and Anderson’s ability to realise this on the silver screen.
 Outrageous, show-stopping and with a genius script, this is a true work of craftsmanship.
 The evocative soundtrack lends a poignancy to The Grand Budapest Hotel that sets it apart from its peers.
 This is a film of a vanished time, our time and beyond, a sensational collage of panache and perfection.

-The Grand Budapest Hotel is released on 7th March 2014 in cinemas nationwide.
+The Grand Budapest Hotel is released nationwide on 7th March 2014.

 Watch the trailer for The Grand Budapest Hotel here: